-We offer weekly online team meetings, so you get an opportunity to build relationships with the other franchisees in the network.
+We offer regular online team meetings, so you get an opportunity to build relationships with the other franchisees in the network.

 We currently have a variety of franchisees on board, some work full-time in their business, but most of them part-time.

 We welcome franchisees from a variety of professional and educational backgrounds, ensuring that eDivert has the widest skill set on offer to business communities around the UK.

 Previous administrative, customer service, sales or marketing experience is helpful, but most importantly, you will need a can-do attitude!
 We are looking for individuals with drive, dedication, passion and an eagerness to learn.